seznam/slo-exporter/docs/modules/slo_event_producer.md

 | Input event    | `raw`               |
 | Output event   | `SLO`               |

-The SLO calculation is based on ratio of successful and failed events.
+The SLO is being calculated based on a ratio of successful and failed events.
 The input events has some metadata, but we need to decide if it was a success of failure.

-This module allows to set rules for evaluating the events.
+This module allows setting rules for evaluating the events.
 Number of those rules can be higher, so they can be loaded from separate YAML files.

 `moduleConfig` (in the root slo exporter config file)